MCP History: The Wallace family’s theaters.

 Chuck died on Aug.
 24, 2015 at the age of 84.

-To this day, family members still own the house that Jessie and Glenn lived in on North Columbia Street.
+Up until 2021, Glenn and Jessie’s granddaughter, Jill Parsons (and her husband Gerald) still own the house that Jessie and Glenn lived in on North Columbia Street.
+The house has since been sold.

 4-Star Theater 1955